PresidentSam100/Lockheed-Martin-Code-Quest-Academy/README.md

 Solution code is all my original work (with the exception of Problem A).

 All code is currently in Java.
-C++ and/or Python implementations to come soon.
+C++, C#, and Python implementations to come soon.

 Credits for problem authors and original publication is given where it's due.